(post contains affiliate links see disclosure)

-Several hours later, we arrive home and she is wearing her coat and looking guilty, “mom I spilled mustard on my dress”.
+Several hours later, we arrive home from the trunk or treat and my daughter was wearing her coat and looking guilty, “mom I spilled mustard on my dress”.
 Me “how long ago” .
 Courtney “over an hour ago”.

 I fly into action, dress off and immediately soaked in cold water.